zhunan915/fastapi-beyond-CRUD/README.md

 ---

-Testing Nightly Build on local, and this will trigger Nightly Build on Github Actions and you can track build status on Actions tab, simply run on local terminal:
+Testing Nightly Build on local manually, and this will trigger Nightly Build on Github Actions and you can track build status on Actions tab, simply run on local terminal:

 ```bash
     gh workflow run nightly-build.yml